-For additional

-information: www.mycollegepaymentplan.com/capecod
+For more information please visit https://mycollegepaymentplan.com/capecod/.

 Plan Ahead

 Past due accounts are referred to collection agencies and to the State for tax intercept.
 Past due accounts will be charged legal fees, plus collection company fees and other costs.
 Collection costs can be as high as 25% of the past due balance.